Supermodel po-ukrainsky season 1

 The winner of the competition was 19-year-old Alyona Ruban from Dnipropetrovsk.
 As part of her prizes, she received the opportunity to star on the cover of Pink Magazine in Ukraine, as well as contracts with K Models and Marilyn Agency in Paris.

 Anna-Kristina Prihodko, Karina Danilova, Karina Minayeva and Tatyana Brik would later return to compete for the tile in Top Model po-ukrainsky, cycle 7.
 Anna-Kristina Prihodko, Karina Danilova, Karina Minayeva were eliminated in Episode 1.
 Tanya Brik won Top Model po-ukrainsky 7.

 Series summary

 Casting

-The first round of castings was held in the cities of Kyiv and Odessa.
+The first round of castings was held in the cities of Kyiv and Odesa.
 The second round was held in the cities of Kharkiv, Dnipropetrovsk and Donetsk.
 200 selected applicants from the auditions were narrowed down to 30 semi-finalists who received a callback.
 Of these 30, 15 were selected to be a part of the final cast.

 Destinations

-The destination for the season was in Lviv, the Carpathian mountains at Yaremche and Odessa in Ukraine.
-The semi-finale for the show took place in international destination of Paris.
+The destination for the season was in Lviv, the Carpathian Mountains at Yaremche and Odesa in Ukraine.
+The semi-final for the show took place in international destination of Paris.